hannahwauchope/hannahwauchope.github.io/Antarctica.md

 These little birds, which constitute various species and subspecies of the Red-crowned parakeet (*Cyanoramphus novaezelandiae*) clade, live on a handful of islands in the New Zealand Sub-Antarctic, but one species of them used to exist on an Australian Sub-Antarctic islands, Macquarie Island.

-In a classic example of blah blah, the introduction of rabbits to the island meant the cat population was able to expand, and eventually [hunt the parakeets to extinction](https://newzealandecology.org/nzje/1448.pdf).
+Unfortunately the first human visitors to the island brought with them many invasive species including rabbits, rats, cats and mice.
+These wreaked havoc on the native Macquarie Island ecosystem.
+Strangely, it wasn't the introduction of cats alone that led to the extinction of the parakeets, but it is thought that in a classic example of ecological trophic cascades, the introduction of rabbits to the island (a few years after the cats arrived) meant the cat population was able to expand, and eventually [hunt the parakeets to extinction](https://newzealandecology.org/nzje/1448.pdf).

+But recently, an enormous effort has been underway to rid Macquarie Island of its various invasive species, and this was declared a success in [2014](https://www.abc.net.au/news/2014-04-07/macquarie-island-declared-pest-free-after-eradication-program/5373336).
+Since then, there has been discussion about restoring parakeets to the island to help in the restoration efforts.

+Though exciting, before any such project could go ahead, we would need to decide where to take the parakeets *from*.
+So we conducted a study to assess which of the other parakeet species/subspecies would be best suited to life on Macquarie Island.

+We found that far and away the most appropriate substitute would be a species living on Auckland Island, Reischek's Parakeet

+![Reischek's Parakeet Auckland Museum [CC BY 4.0 (https://creativecommons.org/licenses/by/4.0)]](https://upload.wikimedia.org/wikipedia/commons/e/e8/Cyanoramphus_hochstetteri_%28AM_LB14722-1%29.jpg)